 Mining and related services

-Opportunities exist in the Bahamas, Barbados, Belize, Dominican Republic, Guyana, Haiti, Trinidad and Tobago and Suriname including in the offshore oil and gas sectors.
+Opportunities exist in the Bahamas, Barbados, Belize, Dominican Republic, Guyana, Haiti, Suriname, Trinidad and Tobago including in the offshore oil and gas sectors.

-There is scope for developing fast ferry services within the region, especially in the Eastern Caribbean as an alternative to expensive inter-island air transport.
+There is scope for ferries and related services within the region, especially in the Eastern Caribbean as an alternative to expensive inter-island air transport.
 The tourist sector generates a requirement for light water craft, including for leisure activities.

 Tourism and related infrastructure